-The Level I tour is our most important level for many reasons.
-It is the introduction to the backcountry experience for people who have not yet experienced it.
-It helps you work toward what everyone craves: powder, faces shots and the camaraderie of skiing in a small group on ungroomed fresh snow terrain.
+The Level I trip is our most important level for many reasons.
+It is the introduction to the backcountry for people who have not yet experienced it.
+It helps you work toward what everyone craves: powder, faces shots, and the camaraderie of skiing in a small group on un-groomed, fresh snow.

-• are confident on all blue runs and also will ski/ride black runs on a lift served ski area
+• are confident on all blue runs and also will ski/ride black runs at a lift served ski area

 Our guides will do their best to start in open and gentle terrain (snow depending) and assess the group.
-If, as the day progresses and the group is capable, our guides then have the flexibility to step up the terrain choices and head into possibly steeper or more treed terrain.
-Lots of factors play into this but it is all of our goals to get better and challenge each other if willing.
+As the day progresses and the group is capable, our guides then have the flexibility to step up the terrain choices and head into possibly steeper or more treed terrain.

-Remember that we provide you with complimentary, fat Armada ski’s and Never Summer snowboards designed for powder.
+Remember that we provide you with complimentary, fat Armada ski’s and Never Summer snowboards designed for powder skiing and riding.
 These tools help with the float and making your turns pop in the powder.
-We also provide poles with bigger baskets that help you in the untracked snow.
+We also provide poles with bigger baskets that help you navigate in the untracked snow.

 Guests at this level can ski or ride at an up-tempo pace, are physically fit and already confident in the powder skills.
 Guests here can pop their powder turns and navigate thru tight aspen forests.
 At the ski area, these guests actively search out powder and ski black and some double black diamonds ski runs.

 Our Level III guests will have unquestionable skills, both in the backcountry and at the ski area.
 These guests actively seek out the most expert type terrain with the deepest powder available.
 Many of our guests in this level have been on other heli or snowcat operations in the past and/or are active backcountry enthusiasts.